thatsmybis/thatsmybis/README.md

 You should install and use the [phpredis](https://github.com/phpredis/phpredis#installation) PHP extension.
 Alternatively (say; in a dev environment) `predis/predis` can be added with Composer.
 It is written in PHP, and it is far slower thhan `phpredis`, which is written in C.

+### Cache Busting

+Some pages allow for certain elements to be cache busted.
+To bust the cache, pass the `b=1` parameter in the url.
+The `SeeUser` middleware will check for this, and set a variable for cache busting to true.
+Certain controller elements will check for this variable before loading from the cache.
+If it's set to true, it will bust the cache on that **specific** bit that it wants to fetch before fetching it.

 ### phpredis Installation

 #### Option 1